ParthBibekar/Welearn-bot/README.md

                             courses     - lists enrolled courses
                             whoami      - shows the user's name and exits Abbreviations such as any one of 'f', 'a', 'u', 'c', 'w' are supported. courses               IDs of the courses to download files from.
 The word ALL selects everything from the [courses] section in .welearnrc or welearn.ini

 optional arguments:
-  -h, --help            show this help message and exit -d, --dueassignments  show only due assignments with the 'assignments' action -c, --gcalendar       add due assignments to Google Calendar with the 'assignments' action -i [IGNORETYPES ...], --ignoretypes [IGNORETYPES ...]
+  -h, --help            show this help message and exit -v, --version         show program's version number and exit -d, --dueassignments  show only due assignments with the 'assignments' action -c, --gcalendar       add due assignments to Google Calendar with the 'assignments' action -i [IGNORETYPES ...], --ignoretypes [IGNORETYPES ...]